GAMS-dev/studio/CONTRIBUTING.md

 ## Requirements

-To get started with the development you need a systems provides the following.
+To get started with the development you need a system which provides the following.

 * A C++14-standard-compliant compiler
 * [Qt](https://www.qt.io/) 5.12.x LTS